 Pre-Purchase Consultation

-Buying a new house is one of the most critical decisions in your life.
-Before you make an offer: consult — and gain confidence - with one of our registered architects.
+Buying a home is one of the most important decisions you’ll ever make.
+Before you make an offer, consult with one of our registered architects—and move forward with clarity and confidence.

 Cost-benefit analysis: comparing 2 different configurations for a 4-story brownstone

-As seasoned architects and contractors specializing in renovating brownstones and townhouses in New York City, we can advise you on the feasibility and all aspects of a residential project;
+As experienced architects and builders specializing in brownstone and townhouse renovations in New York City, we provide expert guidance on feasibility and all aspects of residential projects.

-We’ll do a walk-through of the property of interest with you to assess its current condition, layout, and potential challenges or opportunities.
-During the walk-through, we’ll discuss some of the various considerations involving a residential renovation, such as:
+We’ll walk through the property with you to assess its current condition, layout, and any potential challenges or opportunities.
+During this visit, we’ll explore key considerations related to residential renovation, including:

 C. Post-visit follow-up and project roadmap